Meme-Supplier/PYShell/README.md

-# CSHELL - Custom shell v1.8.5
+# PYShell - Custom shell v1.8.6

 Features:

-- **Scriptable:** CSHELL allows you to create scripts!
+- **Scriptable:** PYShell allows you to create scripts!
-- **Compatability:** CSHELL is compatible with (almost) ALL commands!
+- **Compatability:** PYShell is compatible with (almost) ALL commands!
-- **Performance:** CSHELL is fast, and reliable, so you will never encounter any performance issues.
+- **Performance:** PYShell is fast, and reliable, so you will never encounter any performance issues.
 - **And many more!**

 ## For **Linux** machines only.